afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

 attn(Q,K,V,A) = softmax(\frac{Q K^T + A}{\sqrt{d}})V
 $$

 The SDP attention score computation $Q K^T$ yields an attention score matrix; the white regions outside of the diagonal blocks in Figure 2 reflect the portions of the attention score matrix corresponding to inter-sequence attention (which is we would like to omit from computation), while the diagonal blocks correspond to within- or intra-sequence attention (which belongs in the computation.)
-A block-diagonal attention mask $A$ prevents inter-sequence attention, provided that it is always equal to $-\infty$ in the inter-sequence regions of the SDP attention score matrix, as shown in Figure 2.
+A block-diagonal attention mask $A$ prevents inter-sequence attention, provided that it is always equal to $-\infty$ in the inter-sequence regions of the SDP attention score matrix, as shown in Figure 2 for the prefill-phase.

 ---
-### *vLLM attention backend: block-diagonal masks for encoder, decoder self-, and encoder/decoder cross-attention*
+### *vLLM attention backend: prefill-phase block-diagonal masks for encoder, decoder self-, and encoder/decoder cross-attention*

 <figure>
   <div style="display: flex; justify-content: space-between; align-items: center;">